kubernetes-hy/kubernetes-hy.github.io/pages/part5/part5.md

 Let's install a service mesh and test the features.
 Our choice will be [Linkerd](https://linkerd.io/), mainly because it's lightweight compared to Istio.
 Once again they have their own CLI tool to help us, follow the [getting started](https://linkerd.io/2/getting-started/) guide until Step 4.

-> We are actually following through the whole gettings started guide, so you can read through it if you wish.
+> We are actually simply following through the whole gettings started guide, so you can read through it if you wish.

 Let's look at our application, this time we'll use this microservice application for voting emojis: [https://github.com/BuoyantIO/emojivoto](https://github.com/BuoyantIO/emojivoto).